 Approximately 10 to 20 percent of pleural mesothelioma cases are the sarcomatoid cell type.
 This is the most aggressive form of the asbestos-related cancer.
 An accurate diagnosis is important for ensuring patients receive the best treatment.

-Sarcomatoid cell pleural mesothelioma tends to be more aggressive and more resistant to cancer therapy compared with other mesothelioma cell types.
+Sarcomatoid cell mesothelioma tends to be more aggressive and more resistant to cancer therapy compared with other mesothelioma cell types.

 These tumors also are referred to as sarcomatous, spindled or diffuse malignant fibrous mesothelioma.

-Sarcomatoid cells are one of three designations for pleural mesothelioma cells.
+Sarcomatoid cells are one of three designations for mesothelioma cells.
 They are spindle shaped and have an overlapping appearance within a tumor.

 As they form tumors, sarcomatoid cells most often appear as small nodules or groupings scattered across the surface of the pleura — the thin membranes lining the chest cavity and surrounding the lungs.